-Figures in brackets includes Red (blackspot) sebream from other areas (FAO 34.1.11. and FAO 37.1.1): 153 t in ICES 9, 64 t in FAO 34.1.11 and 78 t in FAO 37.1.1 for the Total (without Morocco) 2015 landings.
+\\Figures in brackets includes blackspot seabream from other areas (FAO 34.1.11. and FAO 37.1.1).

-Length frequencies of landings are only available for the Spanish red sea bream fishery in the Strait of Gibraltar.
+Length frequencies of landings are available for the Spanish blackspot seabream fishery in the Strait of Gibraltar.
 There was a decrease of the mean size from 1995 to 1998.
 It is necessary to point out that the red sea bream may have a variable length distribution depending on its geographic and bathymetric distribution, as suggests the different mean length of landings measured in ports (Tarifa and Algeciras).
 The mean length of the landings increased steadily in both ports from 1999 onwards then decreased but has been increasing again between 2006 and 2009.
 The mean length from both landing ports declined in 2010.
 However the median value is lower than the mean since 1995, and very close to the minimum landing size in Algeciras.
 Only one mean value (in 1998) is lower than the 2013 year's mean landing size.
 Median values are well below the mean in recent years.
 However, changes are small and gradual.
-There seem to be a long-term decline, but the mean length has been mostly stable over the last decade (Figure 13.1.3).
+There seem to be a long-term decline, despite the mean length ups and downs over the last decade (Figure B.1.1).

-Figure B..1.1.
-Spanish "voracera" Red (blackspot) sea bream fishery of the Strait of Gibraltar: 1983-2015 landings mean length distribution (from Gil et al., WD to the 2016 WGDEEP).
+Figure B.1.1.
+Spanish "voracera" Red (blackspot) sea bream fishery of the Strait of Gibraltar: 1983-2019 landings mean length distribution (from Gil et al., WD to the 2020 WGDEEP).

-A Kolmogorov-Smirnoff test reflects significant differences (p<0.05) between the length distributions from Spain and Morocco (Belcaid et al., WD 20 to the 2011 ICES WGDEEP) and also within Spain (Gil et al., WD 19 to the 2011 ICES WGDEEP).
+A Kolmogorov-Smirnoff test reflects significant differences (p<0.05) between the length distributions from Spain and Morocco (Belcaid et al., WD to the 2011 ICES WGDEEP) and also within Spain (Gil et al., WD to the 2011 ICES WGDEEP).
 Differences among the sampling protocols may be the explanation to the observed difference.
 In Moroccan and Spanish observers' programme the sampling covers certain the boats (random sampling) while in the Spanish first sale fish market the sampling covers the four market categories (stratified sampling).
 So raising the random sampling weight to the total landings did not take into account the difference due to the variability of the length composition related to bathymetric distribution of the species and the stratified sampling seems to be more appropriate.